tmhglnd/mercury-workshop/README.md

 # Mercury Live Coding Workshop

-A repository with references, cheatsheet, exercises and more helpful when you want to give a Mercury workshop/course.
+A repository with references, cheatsheet, exercises and more helpful references for when giving a Mercury workshop/course.

 ## 📖 Workshop Files